emads22/ShapeArt/README.md

 ## Features
 - **Canvas Creation**: Create a canvas of specified width, height, and color.
-- **Draw Shapes**: Draw rectangles and squares of user-defined dimensions and colors on the canvas.
+- **Draw Shapes**: Draw circles, rectangles, and squares of user-defined dimensions and colors on the canvas.
 - **Save Image**: Save the canvas with drawn shapes as an image file.
 - **User Input Validation**: Validate user inputs to ensure they are correctly formatted and within acceptable ranges.